 Easy Cheesy Broccoli Rice Casserole is a classic and comforting side dish that’s great with a weeknight meal or holiday buffet.

 I just have to share my family’s recipe for classic cheesy broccoli rice casserole that I’ve been eating since as long as I can remember.
 It’s one of those side dishes that my grandma always made for holidays and family gatherings and that my mom would make as an easy side dish for a weeknight dinner.
+It’s definitely a flavor memory for me!

-It’s one of those go-to casseroles that I know everyone will enjoy, especially my boys.
+This easy broccoli rice casserole is one of those go-to casseroles that I know everyone will enjoy, especially my boys.
 They gobble it up like they’ve never been fed before and usually beg for seconds.

 Easy cheesy broccoli rice casserole is a classic and comforting side dish that’s great with a weeknight meal or holiday buffet.